sboots/meetingcostcalculator/README.md

 Feedback and improvements are welcome!
 You can [create an issue](https://github.com/sboots/meetingcostcalculator/issues) or [get in touch](https://twitter.com/sboots/) via Twitter.

-An [Ottawa Civic Tech](http://www.yowcivictech.ca/) project, built by [Sean Boots](https://twitter.com/sboots/).
-Thanks to Dan, Conor, Corey, and David for ideas and contributions!
+An [Ottawa Civic Tech](http://ottawacivictech.ca/) project, built by [Sean Boots](https://twitter.com/sboots/).
+Thanks to Dan, Conor, Corey, David, Miceal, and Gordon for ideas and contributions!